robb1e/tracker-git/README.md

 This gem finds all finished stories and bugs and if it finds the story id in a Git commit, marks that story as delivery.

+This has proved useful as part of a 'deploy to staging' strategy.
+If you automatically deploy to a staging environment after a successful continuous integration build, and want to update a story from 'finished' to 'delivered', then this Gem is for you.

 ## CI

 [![Build Status](https://secure.travis-ci.org/robb1e/tracker-git.png)](http://travis-ci.org/robb1e/tracker-git)